 If you open these three windows of awareness in the proper order, you create a chain reaction that propels our mental and spiritual growth.
 Opening them expands the bandwidth of our perception.
 When awareness grows, we increase our capabilities on several levels.

 Increasing the bandwidth of reasoning and common sense helps us connect to our intuitive powers, improving our self-awareness.
 Self-awareness takes us beyond the Ego.
 It allows the Observer of our consciousness to come to the forefront.
 The Observer is the awareness we are talking to inside our heads.
 It’s the real you.

 Opening these windows in the correct order is the key.
 We can’t emphasize the point enough.
 These three windows are locked.
 They stay that way because of the programming we receive from the cultural narrative.

 The three windows of awareness are available to everyone.
 However, we need to unlock and open them in the proper order.
 The first key is opening the mind through the use of logical reasoning.

 You unlock the capabilities by studying how arguments are used and misused to sell us everything from toothpaste to ideologies.
 Enhancing your critical thinking skills is the key to the power of the analytical mind.
 Once we unlock and open the analytical mind’s ability, we are ready to unlock the second window.

 Intuition is the second window.
 Once we have a foundation of common sense, our intuitive mind makes more sense.
 When both reasoning and intuition work together, the third window of awareness opens then Observer shows up.

 You don’t have to go anywhere to find these keys.
 You don’t need to join a religion.
-You most certainly will not find these keys in any of the famous religious texts.
+You will most certainly not find these keys in any famous religious texts.
 These windows are within your consciousness.